gsong-archive/apple-store-search/README.md

 3. Install Gulp and jspm globally: `npm install -g gulp jspm`.
 4. `npm install` then `jspm install` to instal development and browser packages.
 5. Run `gulp` to start the local dev server.
-6. Write an awesome app! 😀
+6. Make your own enhancements! 😀

 ## Building and Publishing